mwahyur46/Satellite-Derived-Bathymetry-GeoAI/README.md

-Here is the updated `README.md`.
-I have integrated the Google Earth Engine download link into the **Satellite Data Sources** section, making it easy for users to access the exact dataset used for the project.

----

 # Satellite-Derived Bathymetry (SDB) with XGBoost

 A comprehensive Machine Learning workflow for estimating shallow water depth (bathymetry) using **Sentinel-2 multispectral imagery** and **Google Satellite Embeddings**.
 This repository provides an end-to-end pipeline—from radiometric correction and feature extraction to model training and spatial inference.